Graduate Student Research Grants

 - Eligibility is restricted to GSA members.
 How to Join GSA.

-- Applicants (US or non-US) must be currently enrolled in a North American or Central American university or
+- Applicants must be currently enrolled in a North American or Central American university or

-college in an earth science degree program (with a geologic component).
+college in an earth science graduate degree program (with a geologic component).

 - Students may receive a total of two GSA graduate student grants in their entire academic career, regardless of